 “The interviewer wants 10 questions from me.
 What do I send him?”

-I helped Deb come up with compelling questions and we did a role play so she could practice.
+When Deb Scott published The Sky is Green and The Grass is Blue, and won several book awards, she began to get invitations for radio interviews.
+I helped Deb come up with compelling questions and we engaged in a role play so she could practice.

 Here are some of the tips I gave Deb: